bespoke-silicon-group/bsg_newlib_dramfs/README.md

 ## Introduction

-TLDR: Newlib is a light-weight C standard library implementation for embedded systems that typical relies on a "board support package" to call out to real I/O devices.
+TLDR: Newlib is a light-weight C standard library implementation for embedded systems that typically relies on a "board support package" to call out to real I/O devices.
 This module's secret sauce is to provide a BSP that is based on a RAMDISK that you compile into your binary.
 This provides support for read/write filesystem without needing any underlying hardware except DRAM.
 You can run apps like SpecInt without any actual I/O support in your HW!